yo1dog/controls-dat-json/README.md

 ### MAME List XML to JSON Converter

 ```
-node listXMLToJSON.js [-min] [-props prop1,prop2,...]
+node listXMLToJSON.js [--min] [--props prop1,prop2,...]

 mame.exe -listxml | node listXMLToJSON.js > mameList.json\n
-mame.exe -listxml | node listXMLToJSON.js -min > mameList.min.json
+mame.exe -listxml | node listXMLToJSON.js --min > mameList.min.json
-mame.exe -listxml | node listXMLToJSON.js -props name,cloneof,ports -min > mameList.partial.min.json
+mame.exe -listxml | node listXMLToJSON.js --props name,cloneof,ports --min > mameList.partial.min.json
 ```

 Converts the `mame.exe -listxml` output into a JSON format.

-Use the `-props` param to specify a comma-separated whitelist of machine properties that should be printed.
-For example, if you specify `-props "name,cloneof,ports"` the machines in the JSON will only contain the `name`, `cloneof`, and `ports` properties.
+Use the `--props` param to specify a comma-separated whitelist of machine properties that should be printed.
+For example, if you specify `--props "name,cloneof,ports"` the machines in the JSON will only contain the `name`, `cloneof`, and `ports` properties.
 Can be used to keep the file size down if you only need a small subset of the properties.